snok/drf-openapi-tester/docs/configuration.rst

 PATH
 ~~~~

-The path parameter is only required if you're using the ``StaticSchemaLoader`` loader class, and just lets the loader class know where your schema is located in your project.
+The path parameter is only required if you're using the ``StaticSchemaLoader``
+loader class, and just lets the loader class know where your schema is located in your project.

 *Example*:

 .. code:: python

-  SWAGGER_TESTER = {
+  OPENAPI_RESPONSE_TESTER = {
       'PATH': BASE_DIR / '/openapi-schema.yml',
   }

 CASE_TESTER
 ~~~~~~~~~~~

 The case tester function lets you add case-checking as an extra dimension to your response validation.
-The idea is that most APIs should have a standard.
+The idea is if you've decided your APIs should be *camelCased*, this provides a way to enforce that standard.

 The callable passed for this input decides the naming standard you wish to enforce for your documentation.